Amex Bluebird Stands as the Better American Express Prepaid Option

-However, take note of the unique reload options offered by each account.
+However, take note of the unique reload options offered by Bluebird

 Regardless of what type of account you have, you want to know that you can access your money whenever you want to, preferably for free.
 Who wants to fork over a few bucks every time you withdraw cash?
 You certainly don’t want to.

-Both accounts have a relationship with the MoneyPass ATM network (24,000 ATMs nationwide including Walmart and other major retailers) but the Serve card has the better fee policy.
+Both accounts have a relationship with the MoneyPass ATM network (24,000 ATMs nationwide including Walmart and other major retailers).

 Can you imagine being charged every time that you used your card to pay for something?
 Many prepaid cards impose such a transaction fee.
 Luckily, you won’t face those charges with either of these American Express accounts.
 Additionally, external bank transfers and online bill pay are free.